KARTIKPatil-44/KARTIKPatil-44/README.md

 If you like my work, feel free to ⭐ **star my repositories** — it motivates me to build even better things.

 ---

-If you want an even more **aesthetic version** (glassmorphism, neon, minimal, dark mode, Apple-style, gradient-based), just tell me — I can create multiple themes!